espressif/vscode-esp-idf-extension/walkthroughs/additional-resources.md

 To get a comprehensive overview of all the ESP-IDF extension's features and capabilities, we recommend taking our UI Walkthrough.
 This interactive guide will introduce you to all the UI elements added with the extension.

-To start the UI Walkthrough, click the button below:
+To start the UI Walkthrough, click the link below:

 [Start UI Walkthrough](command:workbench.action.openWalkthrough?%22espressif.esp-idf-extension%23espIdf.walkthrough.ui%22)